QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/counting.md

 [Go back](..)

 It's ``Dénombrement`` in French.
-As you saw before we are using the cardinal a lot so we must be able to count of many elements we got in a set.
+We are using the cardinal a lot so we must be able to count of many elements we got in a set.

 Let's says we have